elkhattaby0/TempOneer/README.md

 - **Fast and Lightweight**
   Because all data and functions operate locally without relying on external servers, the extension is highly responsive and consumes minimal resources.

----

-Feel free to add this section to your `README.md` or documentation for clear communication of your extension's advantages.